rstacruz/til-2013/_posts/2015-03-03-easy-color-computations.md

 $ stylus -i
 ```

-Stylus boost faster that Sass and has shorter syntax for color computations.
+Stylus CLI is faster than Sass and has shorter syntax for color computations.
 Here's lighten:

 ```
 > #aaa + 10%